-W kayakers usually report excellent performance of their boats under wind, mainly because it tracks well and offers various means for power-paddling and counter-affecting the wind.
+Wavewalk kayakers report excellent performance under wind, mainly because tracks better than other kayaks and canoes, and it offers various means for power-paddling and counter-affecting the wind.

 Here are some tips that can improve your W kayak’s performance when you’re paddling in strong wind: